QColeman97/Hadoop-Di-Scoop/README.md

 # Hadoop Performance Benchmarking
 A performance experiment on sequential v.s.
 MapReduce frameworks using Apache Hadoop.
-Experiments run on the Cal Poly campus cluster.
+Experiments were run on the Cal Poly on-campus cluster.

 Quinn Coleman, Alex Pinto, Logan Anderson